amruthak03/Project-699/README.md

 4. Compared each of the 25 models built and trained based on their accuracies.
 Since we have a balanced dataset, accuracy was a good measure for the performance comparison of each model.
 The best combination of feature selection method and classification model was selected.
 The best performing classification model was then implemented on the original dataset without feature selection and the performances of the two models were compared.

 ### Result
-After thorough analysis and comparison, the best-performing model achieved an accuracy of 79% and an AUC of 0.8484.
+The best-performing model achieved an accuracy of 79% and an AUC of 0.8484 _(as shown in the graph below)_

 <img width="416" alt="Screenshot 2023-08-06 at 3 22 44 PM" src="https://github.com/amruthak03/Project-699/assets/110037114/c3dcfa98-1a3f-451b-a66d-89efdc1ab078">